Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Thermal properties of cementite

 \subsection{Melting temperature simulation}

-The melting temperature of cementite is not well defined due to its instability at high temperatures.
-The Fe-C phase diagram indicates a eutectic point at 1420~K,\cite{Callister2007} where liquid consisting of Fe and C solidifies to form austenite and cementite crystals.
-For the purpose of this calculation, we considered the melting temperature of cementite to be the temperature when cementite loses its crystal structure and becomes a random collection of Fe and C atoms similar to the eutectic point.
+Cementite does not have a well-defined melting temperature due to its metastable nature.\cite{Henriksson2009} Experimentally, cementite decomposes to ferrite (bcc Fe) and graphite if heated for between 923 K and 973 K for several years.\cite{Callister2007} The Fe--C phase diagram also has well-defined eutectic point at 1420~K, \cite{Callister2007,Okamoto1992} where liquid consisting of Fe and C austenite (fcc Fe) and cementite co-exists in equilibrium.
+Above 1420~K the phase diagram for cementite is determined through mathematical calculations.\cite{Okamoto1992} For the purpose of this calculation, we considered the melting temperature of cementite to be the temperature when cementite loses its crystal structure and becomes a random collection of Fe and C atoms.
 The melting temperature calculation can be done using a single-phase simulation box.
 However, the single phase method generally overestimates the melting temperature due to the lack of the interface effects.\cite{belonoshko1994} To avoid this superheating problem and predict the melting temperature more accurately, we used a two-phase simulation box that contains both solid and liquid phases.